-See also "Object"; "Volume"; "Creating Leaf Objects" in Chapter 1 of Supervising the Network.
+See also "Object" ; "Volume" ; Creating Leaf Objects in Supervising the Network .

 Volume segments

 A physical division of a volume.

 Different segments of a volume can be stored on one or more hard disks, allowing you to create large volumes.

 A single hard disk can contain up to eight volume segments belonging to one or more volumes, and each volume can span up to 32 segments.